caseyg/awesome/TOPICS.md

 *   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

-*   [tldraw/tldraw](https://github.com/tldraw/tldraw) - whiteboard SDK / infinite canvas SDK
+*   [tldraw/tldraw](https://github.com/tldraw/tldraw) - very good whiteboard SDK / infinite canvas SDK

 ## operational-transformation